-If a participant engages in harassing behavior, the festival organisers may take any action they deem appropriate, including warning the offender or expulsion from the festival with no refund.
+If a participant engages in harassing behaviour, the festival organisers may take any action they deem appropriate, including warning the offender or removal from the festival with no refund.
 If you are removed from the festival, you can not enter again.